GabeScott/standard-works-vault/General Conference/1986 April - A Sacred Responsibility.md

 I wish to convey my appreciation to all those who raised their hands in a covenant to the Lord to sustain me.
 I have felt the expression of your hearts and your commitment to the Lord as your hands pointed heavenward.

 I am reminded how Moses up on the hill raised his arms for the victory of the armies of Israel.
 As long as his arms were raised, Israel prevailed, but when they dropped from weariness, then the enemy prevailed.
-And so Aaron and Hur “stayed up his hands, the one on the one side, and the other on the other side,” and Israel was victorious.
-(Ex.
-17:12.)
+And so Aaron and Hur “stayed up his hands, the one on the one side, and the other on the other side,” and Israel was victorious. ([[Exodus 17.12|Ex.
+17:12]].)
 So will we be victorious as we hold up the arms of the Lord’s anointed servants.

 I have been aware of those who preceded me in this office as President of the Church.
 I have felt very keenly my dependence upon the Lord and the absolute necessity of relying upon Him for His direction in the conduct of the affairs of the Church as those in the past have done.